-Examples of unreimbursed costs that reporting entities are required to recognize include (but are not limited to): (1) employees' pension, post-retirement health and life insurance benefits, (2) other post-employment benefits for retired, terminated, and inactive employees, which includes unemployment and workers compensation under the Federal Employees' Compensation Act (Pub.
-L. No. 103-3), and (3) losses in litigation proceedings (see FASAB Interpretation No. 2, Accounting for Treasury Judgment Fund Transactions).
+Examples of unreimbursed costs that reporting entities are required to recognize include (but are not limited to): (1) employees' pension, post-retirement health and life insurance benefits, (2) other post-employment benefits for retired, terminated, and inactive employees, which includes unemployment and workers compensation under the Federal Employees' Compensation Act46, and (3) losses in litigation proceedings47.
 In the case of employee benefits, the imputed amount is the difference between employer/employee contributions and the total cost of the benefit.